-- 10.1 The Initial Assessment of an Incident Report must be made within 14 days of receipt, regardless of when the incident occurred. - 10.2 If an external investigation is required under section 7.3 the Management Committee will refer the matter to an independent investigator and an investigation should be commenced within 14 days of the referral, subject to availability of the provider.
-The independent investigator will be instructed to complete the investigation, and issue findings, within 30 days of the investigation's commencement. - 10.3 Timeframes for the management of a Formal Complaint by the CAC are laid out in By-law 1.5 Complaints Made to the Constitution and Arbitration Committee. - 10.4 It is the expectation of the Queensland Greens that the Respondent will stand aside from any duties (paid or voluntary) with the Queensland Greens during the conduct of an investigation.
+- 10.1 The Initial Assessment of an Incident Report should be made within 14 days of receipt, regardless of when the incident occurred, subject to availability of the IAT. - 10.2 If an external investigation is required under section 7.3 the Management Committee will refer the matter to an independent investigator and an investigation should be commenced within 14 days of the referral, subject to availability of the provider.
+The independent investigator will be instructed to complete the investigation, and issue findings, within 30 days of the investigation's commencement.

+- 10.3 Timeframes for the management of a Formal Complaint by the CAC are laid out in By-law 1.5 Complaints Made to the Constitution and Arbitration Committee. - 10.4 While only the CAC has the power to stand down Queensland Greens from any roles or duties, it is the expectation of the Queensland Greens that the Respondent should voluntarily stand aside from any duties (paid or voluntary) with the Queensland Greens during the conduct of an external investigation.
 For Queensland Greens employees, this may mean taking leave with pay.
-For employees of elected representatives (who are not Queensland Greens employees), this means standing aside from any party-related duties while continuing to work for the elected representative.

-- 10.5 It is also the expectation of the Queensland Greens that an elected representative who is a Respondent in a Formal Complaint process undergoing external investigation will stand aside from portfolio responsibilities while the investigation is ongoing. - 10.6 At any point during an investigation, and before the report is handed down, should the Constitution and Arbitration Committee reasonably believe it to be necessary to ensure the safety of the Complainant or any other person, they may request that the Respondent stand down from duties or party activities, or take any steps seen to be necessary, insofar as they are empowered to do so.
+For employees of elected representatives (who are not Queensland Greens employees), this means standing aside from any party-related duties while continuing to work for the elected representative. - 10.5 While it is noted that only the Party Room may make decisions around MP portfolios, it is also the expectation of the Queensland Greens that an elected representative who is a Respondent in a Formal Complaint process undergoing external investigation will stand aside from portfolio responsibilities while the investigation is ongoing. - 10.6 At any point during an investigation, and before the report is handed down, should the Constitution and Arbitration Committee reasonably believe it to be necessary to ensure the safety of the Complainant or any other person, they may request that the Respondent stand down from duties or party activities, or take any steps seen to be necessary, insofar as they are empowered to do so.